TheMister/python-bdd-behave/README.md

 Some other improvements that can be made to this framework is a helper class for browser selection and start-up/teardown functions.

 Besides testing the UI, we should also perform Integration/API and Unit Tests to ensure that the system is working properly.
+API tests: Validate that Videos can be uploaded successfully Unit tests: Validate that fields are taking the correct types of data